 In addition to being co-principal investigator of the study, Motl developed the exercise program being implemented in the study.

 “The exercise program itself was developed based on 15 years of research on exercise in persons living with MS, and has been optimized for maximizing compliance and adaptations,” Motl said.

 The project will enroll people with MS who are able to walk slowly at multiple sites.
 They will be assigned to one of two exercise groups: a facility-based exercise training or a telerehab exercise training group.
 In both cases, participants will receive evidence-based exercise guidelines and support.
-One group of participants will be in a gym or rehabilitation center, and the other group will participate in the telerehab exercise training at their homes.
-Researchers will measure participants’ ability to walk, their perception of their mobility and symptoms and quality of life, and their confidence level with exercising or participating in physical activities on their own.
+One group of participants will be in a gym or rehabilitation center, and the other group will participate in telerehab exercise training at home.
+Researchers will measure participants’ ability to walk, their perception of their mobility and symptoms, quality of life, and their confidence in exercising or participating in physical activities on their own.

 “With the findings of this study,” Backus said, “our goal is to develop tools to help educate people with MS, as well as caregivers, community providers, insurers and policymakers, about different modes of exercise interventions to help them make educated choices about which one might be most beneficial for any given person with MS. That we are also evaluating the impact of choice on participant outcomes is a novel aspect of the study.”

 Shepherd Center is the lead site for the study.
 Other collaborators include Kevin McCully, Ph.D., at the University of Georgia; Jeffrey R. Hebert, P.T., Ph.D., MSCS, at the University of Colorado; Francois Bethoux, M.D., at the Cleveland Clinic Mellen Foundation; Eduard Gappmaier, P.T., Ph.D., at the University of Utah; Alexander Ng, Ph.D., at Marquette University; and Robert McBurney, Ph.D., of the Accelerated Cure Project.